tetracalibers/vscode-manuscript-char-counter/README.md

 Tools for writing markdown manuscripts.

-To convert the number of characters that the reader will eventually read, the number of characters is displayed in real time, excluding code blocks, etc.
+To convert the amount of text that the reader will eventually read, the number of characters is displayed in real time, excluding code blocks, etc.

 Specifically, the extension counts characters based on the following rules.